Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 Substance Abuse Counselor Jobs in Manchester, Dover, and Throughout New Hampshire

-Other notable facilities in New Hampshire where substance abuse counselors are needed:
+Other notable facilities throughout New Hampshire where substance abuse counselors are needed:

-- The Farnum Center, Manchester: Specializes in substance abuse treatment and recovery services.
+- The Farnum Center, Manchester: Specializes in substance abuse treatment and recovery services with both inpatient and outpatient programs

-- Harbor Homes, Nashua: Offers a range of behavioral health and substance abuse services.
+- Harbor Homes, Nashua: Offers a range of behavioral health and substance abuse services, including residential treatment

 Embarking on a career as a substance abuse counselor in New Hampshire not only allows you to help others but also offers a fulfilling and rewarding professional path.
 With the ongoing need for these services, your role will be essential in supporting recovery and promoting healthier communities throughout the state.